xia-xx-cv/EDDFS_dataset/README.md

 matplotlib==3.8.2
 pands==2.1.4
 tqdm
-# We also tested the environment on an MPS MacOS with Python3.9
+# The code can also be run on an MPS MacOS with Python3.9.
 ```

 ## Pretrained Weights